 This option specifies the keymaster HAL version is used, it can be 1 or 2.
 Note, keymaster 3.0 uses the HAL version 2.

-The optional parameters are primarily used for debugging purposes during development.
+Those optional parameters are primarily used for debugging purposes during the development.
 Users should not set any of the parameters explicitly unless the impact is clearly understood.

-After the mixin configuration is changed, the user must run the ‘mixin-update’ script before re-building the image in order to apply the changes to the project device configuration.
-Follow the build instructions in the Getting Started Guide to rebuild the Celadon images.
+After the mixin configuration is changed, the user must run the mixin-update script before re-building the image in order to apply the changes to the project device configuration.
+Follow the instructions in Build Celadon From Source Guide to rebuild the Celadon images.

 How to disable Trusty